Victims Compensation Fund

 Preparing your Zadroga claim

 The Zadroga Act became law in January 2011.
 Currently, the WTC Compensation Fund expects to consider new claims by October 2011.
-But the sooner you begin planning, documenting, and strengthening your claims, the sooner you can receive compensation.
+However the sooner you begin planning, documenting, and strengthening your claims, the sooner you can receive compensation.
 Under the first 9-11 Victims Compensation Fund, the law firm of Barasch McGarry Salzman & Penson, PC successfully helped many victims, and is prepared to help many more under the new program.

 If you were among the injured people—firefighters and first-response medical personnel, cleanup and construction crews, and people who lived and worked near the WTC site in the months following the attacks— you should prepare to file a claim for medical care and financial compensation by:

-- Documenting as best you can the dates and times that you were at or near ground zero, as well as what you were doing: obtaining an affidavit from your employer is an example
+- Documenting as best you can the dates and times that you were at or near ground zero as well as what you were doing: obtaining an affidavit from your employer is an example

 - Making a list of all medical treatments: doctor visits, hospitalizations, and medications you received to treat 9-11-related medical conditions